ye-chem-group/tutorial/onboard/pbc/pbc.md

 5. Now let's repeat the analysis for correlation energy evaluated at MP2 level.
 In `pbc/script/kpts_mp2` ([link](https://github.com/ye-chem-group/tutorial/tree/main/onboard/pbc/script/kpts_mp2)), an example pyscf script is provided, together with a shell script for automatically submitting jobs (Don't forget to set the `pyscf_path` variable before running it).
 [Optional] Before you run these calculations, it may be helpful to install a modified KMP2 code I wrote that in general runs 10x faster ([link](https://github.com/hongzhouye/pyscf/blob/pbc_mp2)).
 Following these steps:
     - copy `pyscf/pbc/mp/kmp2.py` to your pyscf directory
-    - copy the entire directory `pyscf/lib/mp` to your pyscf directory
+    - copy the entire directory `pyscf/lib/mp` to your pyscf directory (note: if `pyscf/lib/mp` already exists, you only need to copy the file `pyscf/lib/mp/kmp2.c` and add "kmp2.c" to this [line](https://github.com/hongzhouye/pyscf/blob/pbc_mp2/pyscf/lib/mp/CMakeLists.txt#L16))
     - add this [line](https://github.com/hongzhouye/pyscf/blob/pbc_mp2/pyscf/lib/CMakeLists.txt#L139) to `pyscf/lib/CMakeLists.txt`
     - recompile pyscf